davidxmoody/davidxmoody.com/_drafts/wordsearch-game.md

 ## Technical issues

-There are a small number of other things I would like to tweak still:
+There are a few other things I would like to tweak:

-- Very very occasionally (~1/100 times) the grid will have five or fewer words on it, would be good if the grid could be regenerated in the event that this happens
+- Very very occasionally (~1/100 times) the grid will have five or fewer words on it, the grid should be regenerated in the event that this happens
 - Although the game is perfectly playable on mobile devices, the juicy colour styles don't work very well as you can't drag your finger
 - The grid gets a bit squashed when you have a 10x10 grid on a small screen